 Do I need to wear a face mask if I leave my house?

 It is no longer compulsory to wear a face covering in most places in England.
 You are still required to wear a face covering in hospitals, on some transport networks and if you visit Northern Ireland, Scotland or Wales.

 The government have said they encourage and expect people to continue to wear face coverings in crowded public places and on public transport to protect others.
 You can find more information here.

 Can I travel outside of my local area?

-Can I travel to Wales?
+Can I travel to other places in the UK?